Pyenvmanager/Website/TERMS.md

 ## 7. Payments and Subscriptions
 - Certain features of PyEnvManager (Pro) require a paid license or subscription.
-- All payments are processed by third-party providers (e.g., Gumroad, LemonSqueezy, Paddle).
+- All payments are processed by third-party providers.
 - Subscriptions renew automatically unless canceled before the renewal date.
 - Each license key is intended for a single user or organization, as specified at purchase.
 - Refunds, if applicable, are subject to the refund policy listed on the payment provider’s checkout page.